largehadroncollider/lhcSiteSource/content/meshtastic.md

 #### ALWAYS USE THE `client` ROLE

-Meshtastic has introduced other roles for the node, like `router` or `router/client`.
+Meshtastic has introduced other roles for the node, like `router` or `router_late`.
 These modes are aimed for well placed nodes that can help the network to relay messages, but they can be a burden on the network if not used correctly, as they take priority when rebroadcasting messages.

 For this reason we insist that you leave your node configured with `client` role, as this will help the network to perform better.